 This course is designed to develop an in-depth understanding of the specific nature of early adolescence, the specific needs of young adolescents and the importance of collaborating with families and the entire community.
+Credits: Credits 3

-Credits: 3 Prerequisites: Admission to the Teacher Education Program.
-Semester Offered: Offered fall semester.
+Notes: Notes 8 hours of clinical field experience required. \$125 Teacher Education Program fee is charged.
+Prerequisites: Prerequisites Admission to the Teacher Education Program.
+Semester Offered: Semester Offered Offered fall semester.
+Offered as needed.